T.I.

 The following year, his contract with Atlantic expired; he signed with Columbia Records and enlisted Williams as executive producer for his ninth studio album, Paperwork (2014).
 As with his previous, it reached number two on the Billboard 200 and saw positive critical reception.
-The following year, he worked further with album collaborator and then-upcoming hometown native Young Thug to form the short-lived hip hop collective, Bankroll Mafia.
+The following year, he worked further with album collaborator and then-upcoming hometown native Young Thug to form the short-lived hip-hop collective, Bankroll Mafia.
 He then signed with Jay-Z's Roc Nation in 2016 to release his political Us or Else (2016–2017) extended play series and compilation album, We Want Smoke (2017); he later signed with Epic Records in 2018 to release his long-delayed tenth album, Dime Trap, in October of that year.
 His eleventh album, The L.I.B.R.A.
 (2020) was his first to be released independently.
-His twelfth album, Kill the King was announced as his final, although its release slate remains unclear.
+His twelfth and final album, Kill the King, was released in 2026.

-Harris, a three Grammy Award winner, has been described as a leading figure in hip hop and Southern hip hop during the 2000s.
-He has received 19 nominations for the award, as well as 12 Billboard Music Awards, three BET Awards, and two American Music Awards.
+Harris, a three-time Grammy Award winner, has been described as a leading figure in hip-hop and Southern hip-hop during the 2000s.
+He has received 19 nominations for the award, as well as 12 Billboard Music Awards, 3 BET Awards, and 2 American Music Awards.
 Prominent industry artists have signed to T.I. through his Grand Hustle Records label since its formation, including Travis Scott, B.o.B, and Iggy Azalea.
 In his acting career, Harris has starred in the films ATL, Takers, Get Hard, Identity Thief, and in the Marvel Cinematic Universe films Ant-Man and its sequel, as well as the reality television series T.I.'s Road to Redemption, T.I. & Tiny: The Family Hustle, and The Grand Hustle.
 As an author, he has published two novels: Power & Beauty (2011) and Trouble & Triumph (2012).
 By the end of the decade, Billboard ranked him the 27th best artist of the 2000s.